ZanMax/kubemenu/README.md

-# kubemenu
+# KubeMenu
-kubemenu is a simple tool for connecting to Kubernetes hosts via ssh written on GO.
+kubemenu is a simple tool for connecting to Kubernetes cluster written on GO.